geminiplanetimager/gpipsfs/README.rst

 Installation (the really simple way)
 ----------------------------------------

+We assume you already have python and ipython installed.
+Zip files are available from https://github.com/geminiplanetimager/gpipsfs; see link at right to 'Download ZIP'
 Download the zip file and unzip.
 And then::

     > cd to that folder

     > python setup.py install

 Getting Started